microsoft/code-with-engineering-playbook/README.md

 * Has responsibilities to their team – mentor, coach, and lead.
 * Knows their **playbook**.
 Follows their playbook.
 Fixes their playbook if it is broken.
 If they find a better playbook, they copy it.
 If somebody could use your playbook, give them yours.
-* Dev leads by example.
+* Leads by example.
 Models the behaviors we desire both interpersonally and technically.
 * Strives to understand how their work fits into a broader context and ensures the outcome.

 This is our playbook.
 All contributions welcome!
 Please feel free to submit a pull request to get involved.